algosup/2023-2024-project-4-sportshield-team-2/CodeDocumentation/codeDocumentation.md

 ### Module SIM

-- `UART Serial2(D0, D1, NC, NC)` : Initialize the communication with the SIM CARD
+- `UART Serial2(D0, D1, NC, NC)` : Initialize the communication with the SIM CARD.

   - Definition of pins for SIM800L module control.